Hand-Picked Daily GUN DEALS

 230gr Hollow Point

 First things first, decide what the mission of the gun is.
-Are you looking for something you can concealed carry on a regular basis?
+Are you looking for something you can conceal carry on a regular basis?
 Do you want a fun range toy that is an absolute tack driver?
 Is the gun going to be used for home defense?
 Or maybe you want something that can flex into all of those roles.

 After you have decided what you want the gun to do, the next thing to consider is features.
 Looking at things like hammer-fired DA/SA versus striker-fired action, red dot mounting capability, magazine capacity, threaded barrels, etc., should help narrow your choice down even more.